 Tourism is the industry of industries and has a great multiplier effect on other industries.

 A total of 250 million people are now being employed globally through direct and indirect opportunities generated by this industry.
 This means that one out of every eight persons now earns a living from tourism.
+Tourism is also highly employment intensive.
+For every million rupees of investment, 13 jobs are created in the manufacturing industries, 45 jobs in agriculture, and 89 jobs in hotels and restaurants.
 Tourism is therefore considered to be an important area for intensive development for all governments.

 As the fastest growing foreign exchange earner in developed and developing countries, it is being given priority attention.